IMAGINARY/moonphaseseclipses/README.md

 The application shows basic dependencies between the Sun, Earth and Moon with special emphasis on the Moon phases and solar eclipses.
 The behavior of the Moon and its appearance can be observed and explained.
 The user can manipulate the Earth and Moon to better observe the Moon phases, see the Moon libration and to create solar eclipses.

 Position and velocity of both the Earth and Moon can be modified to observe their dependencies.
 The positions jump to four chosen locations or continuously change if velocity is not zero.
 Orbits of the Earth and Moon can be turned on/off.
 To help understand the Moon phases and solar eclipses, the inclination of the Moon orbit as well as the Moon's distance from the Earth can be adjusted.
 Various camera views and different rotation centers can be chosen to obtain a better understanding of the concepts.
 An option to directly see and explore the Moon phases or a solar eclipse can be chosen.
 The main view can be rotated and zoomed (using two fingers / mouse wheel).
-Three buttons in the lower left corner allow the user to restart the application, change the language (english or german) and get some help.
+Three buttons in the lower left corner allow the user to restart the application, change the language (English or German) and get some help.

 Note that the size and distance ratios of the Sun, Earth and Moon in this application are wrong, as we would not be able to achieve the desired learning effect.
 Also note that due to the wrong sizes, the true inclination of the Moon (5.145°) would cause a solar eclipse every time the Moon passes between the Earth and the Sun.
 Thus, the frequency of solar eclipses is also not exact.